PiSupply/PaPiRus/README.md

 # PaPiRus
-Resources for PaPiRus ePaper eInk display.
-This repository is based on the [rePaper/gratis GitHub repository](https://github.com/repaper/gratis).
+Resources for PaPiRus ePaper eInk displays.
+This repository is based on, and makes use of, the [rePaper/gratis GitHub repository](https://github.com/repaper/gratis).

 # Enabling SPI and I2C interfaces on Raspberry Pi
 Before using PaPiRus, do not forget to enable the SPI and the I2C interfaces.